 Churn often comes as a surprise to businesses.
 But employing customer success strategies enables you to prevent that.
 Because you learn a customer is not happy with your product before they have a chance to leave you.

 Another reason to keep your customers happy is that happy customers bring in new customers through referrals.
-Cold leads are costly, have a low conversion rate, and take a long time to acquire.
+Cold leads are costly, have a low What is the conversion rate?
+Conversion rate is the percentage of visitors that visit your website or landing page and convert.
+Converting in this context means that the visitor does…, and take a long time to acquire.
 In contrast, referred customers cost you nothing and have a high conversion rate.

 How to use customer success to reduce churn